Swift Vets and POWs for Truth: Disclosure of documents

 During the campaign, SBVT criticized Kerry for not signing a Standard Form 180 authorizing general public access to his Navy personnel records.
 Kerry responded that the documents were posted on his website.
 In May 2005, Kerry confirmed his signing of the SF-180 form permitting release of his service records and medical records to reporters from the Boston Globe, the Los Angeles Times, and the Associated Press; he refused a request by the New York Sun for access to the records.
 The Boston Globe and Los Angeles Times reported that the records largely duplicated what Kerry had released during the campaign.

 SBVT members also criticized Kerry for not releasing his own private journals and letters.
 However, SBVT members themselves refused to release documents.
 For example, a journal by another of the Swift boat commanders and the relevant Navy records of some of the SBVT members involved in specific allegations have not been released.

 The White House refused to release records detailing any Bush administration contacts with prominent individuals associated with SBVT.
 The denied Freedom of Information Act request was filed on August 24, 2007, by Citizens for Responsibility and Ethics in Washington.

 Discredited

-The claims of the group were discredited; Vietnam veterans who served alongside Kerry or under his command disputed the criticisms and supported Kerry's version of events and his presidential aspirations.
+The claims of the group were discredited by FactCheck.org and other mainstream media sources, while a number of Vietnam veterans who served alongside Kerry or under his command disputed the criticisms and supported Kerry's version of events and his presidential aspirations.